AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 Caused by: org.jruby.exceptions.RaiseException: (LoadError) library `java' could not be loaded: java.lang.reflect.InaccessibleObjectException: Unable to make protected native java.lang.Object java.lang.Object.clone() throws java.lang.CloneNotSupportedException accessible: module java.base does not "opens java.lang" to unnamed module @138caeca
 [ERROR]
 [ERROR] To see the full stack trace of the errors, re-run Maven with the -e switch.

+3. jpackage missing from PATH on the Mac

+On the Mac, the latest JDK 16 installable DMG/PKG is resulting in `jpackage` to be missing from `PATH`.
+To include, you might need to add `export PATH="/Library/Java/JavaVirtualMachines/jdk-16.0.2.jdk/Contents/Home/bin:$PATH"` to `~/.zprofile` or `~/.bashrc`
 [ERROR] Re-run Maven using the -X switch to enable full debug logging.
 [ERROR]
 [ERROR] For more information about the errors and possible solutions, please read the following articles: